raymondhechen/coldcall/milestone2.md

-Since milestone 1, we've introduced several changes to our database system.
-The ER diagram for this new database system has not truly changed that much, but the new schema differs in a few areas.
+Since milestone 1, we've introduced very minor changes to our database system.
+The ER diagram for this new database system has not truly changed much, but the new schema differs in a minor areas.
 The new database schema is as follows:

 - Users(uid, email, first_name, last_name, password, created)
 - Skills(sid,topic,skill_name)